tgbot-collection/SearchGram/README.md

 # License

-This project is LICENSED under the GNU GENERAL PUBLIC LICENSE Version 3.
+This project is licensed under the GNU GENERAL PUBLIC LICENSE Version 3.